Japanese_Beetles,_Ottawa

 At Level Green, we’re experts in diagnosing the most common pests and landscape plant diseases.

-And we know exactly how to banish them so your plants can return to great health — without harming the other, unaffected plants in your landscape.
+We know exactly how to banish common pests and landscape plant diseases so your plants can return to great health — without harming the other, unaffected plants in your landscape.

 While you might spray the heck out of your property to try to nab the offender, we’re more targeted in our approach.
 We know, for instance, that the insects on your roses won’t migrate to the junipers next to them, so we won’t spray the junipers.
 It’s a safer way to attack.